dev-ai-lab/aws-architect/README.md

 - Works well with other AWS services

 ## AWS CloudFront
-- CDN (Content Delivery Network)
+- A fast CDN (Content Delivery Network) that securely delivers data, videos, apps and APIs to customers globally with low latency, high transfer speeds
+  - AWS Point of Presence (POP or Edge Location):
+    - 400+ PS (400+ Edge locations & 10+ Regional Cache) in 90+ cities across 40+ countries
-- improves read performance by caching content at the edge (all around the year)
+  - improves read performance by caching content at the edge (all around the year) to deliver popular contents quickly
   - aws has [216 point](https://aws.amazon.com/cloudfront/features/?nc=sn&loc=2&whats-new-cloudfront.sort-by=item.additionalFields.postDateTime&whats-new-cloudfront.sort-order=desc) of presence ( edge locations)
+  - CloudFront also has regional edge caches that bring more of your content closer to your viewers even when the content is not popular enough to stay at POP
-- DDoS protection (worldwide shutdown) by Shielld and AWS app firewall
+- DDoS protection (worldwide shutdown) by Shield and AWS app firewall
 - Integration with Cognito User Pool:
   - Can't directly integration with cognito
   - would need an additional Lambda@Edge function to accomplish authentication via Cognito User Pools